Rajarajeshwara Temple: Legend and history

 The Shiva Linga here is believed to be several thousands of years old.
 Legend has it that Shiva gave 13 sacred Shivalingas to Parvati/Sati to worship.
 One sage, Maandhata, propitiated Lord Shiva with intense prayers.
 Shiva was so pleased that he presented one of the Shiva Lingas to him with the injunction that it should be installed only at a place where there was no cremation ground.
 The sage, after searching all over, found Taliparamba the most sacred spot where he installed the Shiva Linga.
 After his death the Linga disappeared into the earth.
 Then his son Muchukunda offered similar prayers to Shiva and got a second Shiva Linga, which too disappeared in course of time.
 Centuries passed.
-The third Shiva Linga was handed down to Satasoman, a king of Mushaka/Kolathiri/Chirakkal Royal Family, who then ruled the region.
+The third Shiva Linga was handed down to Satasoman, a king of Mushaka Royal Family, who then ruled the region.
 He was an ardent devotee of Shiva.
 On the advice of sage Agastya, he prayed to Lord Siva, who granted him the Shiva Linga.
 The king installed it in the present temple built by him.
 However, as per many legends associated with the Temple, Agastya Himself installed the Shiva Linga (which is believed as per those legends to be a 'Jyothirlingam').

 It is believed that Sri Rama during his victorious return from Lanka stopped here to offer worship to Lord Shiva.
 In honor of His presence, devotees are not allowed into the namaskara mandapam even today.

+The temple was attacked and partially destroyed by Mysorean army when they raided the Temple in the late 1700s.
+The temple was repaired and reopened 100 years later.
+The Main Gopuram still remain in ruins.